bgoodspeed/ephemeral/README.md

 * provide digital ocean API token as environment variable or in a file: `export DIGITALOCEAN_API_TOKEN=...` or `echo "the token" > .digital_ocean_token`

 Run with `python ephemeral.py` to list created droplets.

+## Local via terraform introspection

+The script `ephemeral-local` will search local directories for terraform state files and if they contain digitalocean resources report them.